Start page

 The statue shows a man with slightly obliquely-set eyes.
 This could be a sign of the cross-breading between Caucasoids and Mongoloids.
 This sign is expressed rather weakly and could be explained that Mongoloids left Sumeria some millenniums before.

-It is certain that Sumerians were not Semites and E. T. Williams along with other scholars thought that they had some Turanian features, therefore, came to such conclusion:
+Certainly, Sumerians were not Semites and E. T. Williams along with other scholars thought that they had some Turanian features and, therefore, came to such conclusion:

-In our time, scholars comparing Chinese and Sumerian writing systems turn their attention more to their difference, as similarity and the theory about the West Asian origin of Chinese almost has no adherents.
+In our time, scholars comparing Chinese and Sumerian writing systems turn their attention more to their differences, as similarities and the theory about the West Asian origin of Chinese almost has no adherents.
 Obviously, a common attitude to this problem was expressed by John De Francis, an American sinologist:

 However, these distances could be shorter if the remains of Chinese ancestors stayed on their Urheimat in West Asia after the majority of them migrated eastward.
 The time of the stay of Sino-Tibetan people in their Urheimat should be attributed to the Upper Palaeolithic, because later this place was dwelt by the speakers of the Nostratic languages, which came here from the west, driving out the original inhabitants eastward and assimilating or killing what remained.
 The Sino-Tibetans moved to Central Asia, where they became the creators of the local Mesolithic cultures.
 They arrived at current places of habitat as early as the Neolithic or it was brought with them since neither in China nor Burma reliable traces of the Mesolithic period were not found.